-Child care is available to any eligible full-time or half-time member who needs this service in order to participate in the program.
+Child care is available to any full-time eligible member who needs this service in order to participate in the program.
 The Corporation provides child care technical assistance through First Financial Associates.
 First Financial Associates makes payments directly to the child care providers.